 - More Information about Accounting

 The Accounting major prepares students for a variety of entry-level accounting positions in all types of business environments, including public accounting, service businesses, manufacturers, retailers, wholesalers, not-for-profit organizations, and government agencies.
 The major also serves to upgrade the skills of those now employed in this field.

-Public accounting and/or private accounting business, including giving tax advice and/or tax preparation; management consulting; technology services, such as designing accounting systems; payroll, "bookkeeping," and other general accounting services.
-Industry accounting, including inventory analysts; costing products; budgeting; general accounting (payroll, accounts receivable, accounts payable, financial statement preparation, general ledger); financial analysis; tax return preparation; internal auditing; accounting system design.
+Public/private accounting business, management consulting, and technology services, such as designing accounting systems, payroll, "bookkeeping," and other general accounting services.
+Industry accounting, including inventory analysis, costing products, budgeting, general accounting (payroll, accounts receivable, accounts payable, financial statement preparation, general ledger), financial analysis, and tax return preparation.
 Also, not-for-profit accounting, as well as government and non-government accounting.